 Nature enthusiasts will find plenty to delight in at Fort Canning Park.
 After all, this green lung is filled with nine historical gardens.
 And since the entire hill has such deep history, NParks took a few cues from several historical texts to create the gardens and green spaces you can see today.
 Here’s what to expect from each of the nine gardens at Fort Canning Park:

-– Spice Garden: Inspired by Sir Stamford Raffles former spice plantation, the garden represents his experiments and contains spice plants such as asam gelugor, roselle, Thai cinnamon, basil, black pepper, laksa leaves and more.
+Inspired by Sir Stamford Raffles former spice plantation, the garden represents his experiments and contains spice plants such as asam gelugor, roselle, Thai cinnamon, basil, black pepper, laksa leaves and more.
 Do a self-guided walk through Fort Canning Park’s Spice Garden with this helpful guide from NParks!

-– Farquhar Garden: This green space is named after Major-General William Farquhar, who was also an avid naturalist who commissioned and compiled several natural wildlife drawings.
+This green space is named after Major-General William Farquhar, who was also an avid naturalist who commissioned and compiled several natural wildlife drawings.
 Use the BalikSG AR app to explore and interact with these paintings.

-– Pancur Larangan: The name translates to ‘Forbidden Spring’ and it used to be the bathing place for the ladies of Singapore’s ancient royal court, making it off-limits to everyone else.
+The name translates to ‘Forbidden Spring’ and it used to be the bathing place for the ladies of Singapore’s ancient royal court, making it off-limits to everyone else.
 Today, the recreated garden features various elements from 14th-century Javanese architecture styles.
 The highlight is a large stone mural that’s handcrafted with natural volcanic rock and depicts what life at Fort Canning Park looked like from the 14th to the 19th century.

 What’s a trip to Fort Canning Park if you’re not going to get a stunning shot for your IG followers?
 Lush greenery aside, there are three striking spots to get that perfect snap.

-- Other hot spots for the ‘Gram include Pancur Larangan and the Javanese gates at the Sang Nila Utama Garden (see above!)
+Other hot spots for the ‘gram include Pancur Larangan and the Javanese gates at the Sang Nila Utama Garden (see above!)
 Getting some snaps at these places give you all the Bali holiday feels!

-4. Go on a Historical Tour at Battlebox Singapore
+4. Go on a historical tour at Battlebox Singapore

-Afterwards follow NParks’ self-guided Colonial History walking trail to get a glimpse of more Fort Canning history.
+Afterwards, follow NParks’ self-guided Colonial History walking trail to get a glimpse of more Fort Canning history.
 Oh, there’s an authentic sally port (the only one out of three that remains) along the outer walls of Battlebox Singapore as well – see if you can spot it!

 Jubilee Park playground is where the kids are going to want to head to when you are at Fort Canning Park!
 You’ll find it at the bottom of the park almost across the road from Clare Quay.
-As with many playgrounds in Singapore this one has no shelter from the sun, so the best times to visit are mornings (shaded until almost 10am) and early evenings.
+As with many free outdoor playgrounds in Singapore this one has no shelter from the sun, so the best times to visit are mornings (shaded until almost 10am) and early evenings.
 Highlights here are the multiple swing sets (including inclusive swings), a log scramble for climbing and balancing, see-saws, a sandpit (BYO bucket and spade!), and a “treehouse” that can be accessed by a rope bridge!
 There are also climbing nets and slides (a cute little toddler slide further towards the Clarke Quay end) and bigger long slides built into the natural slope of the park.

 It may have a slightly macabre origin story, but Fort Canning Green is now a popular host for open-air concerts, cultural events, picnics and exercise (there’s often yoga or other exercise classes on).
 Formerly the site of Singapore’s first Christian burial ground from 1822 to 1865, the cemetery was closed and filled up in 1865 before being turned into a park.
-Today, the only indications you’ll find that point to its past are the Gothic Gates that sit at the entrance to Fort Canning Green, the James Brooke Napier Memorial and two dome-shaped cupolas that were designed by George Coleman (the same personality that Coleman Street is named after).
+Today, the only indications you’ll find that point to its past are the Gothic Gates that sits at the entrance to Fort Canning Green, the James Brooke Napier Memorial and two dome-shaped cupolas that were designed by George Coleman (the same personality that Coleman Street is named after).
 The dilapidated tombstones that were once here were removed in the 70s; 200 of them were incorporated into Fort Canning Green’s walls.
 Fun fact: The memorial walls also house a plaque for Esther Farquhar Bernard, Canadian Prime Minister Justin Trudeau’s great-great-great-great grandmother.